uriel-reyes/sellertools/README.md

    - When a seller logs in, the application reads this custom field
    - If valid, the seller is granted access to manage that store

+### Business Unit Integration

+The application employs a sophisticated business unit selection mechanism:

+#### Customer-Based Business Unit Discovery
+- Business units are fetched based on the customer ID of the logged-in user
+- Uses GraphQL query with `associates(customer(id="..."))` filter
+- No hardcoded business unit IDs required in the codebase

+#### Multiple Business Units Support
+- Automatically handles scenarios where a customer is associated with multiple business units
+- Dropdown selector for choosing between business units
+- Preserves selection between sessions for consistent user experience
+- Automatically selects the first business unit by default

+#### Store Context Handling
+- Each business unit is associated with specific stores in the commercetools platform
+- When a business unit is selected, the system fetches its associated stores
+- The first store is automatically set as the active store in the auth context
+- This active store context is used by all other components for queries and mutations

+#### Technical Implementation
+- React context-based architecture:
+  - `business-unit-context.tsx` manages business unit state
+  - `auth-context.tsx` handles store selection and propagation
+- Custom hook (`useCustomerBusinessUnits`) that manages the business unit lifecycle
+- GraphQL integration for real-time data fetching
+- Performance optimizations:
+  - Memoized business unit options
+  - State update batching to prevent unnecessary renders
+  - Store information caching to reduce API calls

-## Business Unit Configuration
+### Business Unit as Seller Data Container

 The business unit structure serves as the container for seller-specific information, enabling robust extensibility:

-### Business Unit as Seller Data Container

-The application leverages business units to store crucial seller-specific information:
 - Payment gateway credentials (e.g., Stripe account IDs)
 - Shipping provider account information
-- Tax configuration settings
 - Commission rates and payment terms
 - Seller contact and support details
-- Operating hours and availability settings

-### Implementation Architecture

-- **Custom Type Framework**:
+**Custom Type Framework**:
 - Business units are extended with a `seller-store-configuration` custom type
 - This type can be expanded with any field needed for seller operations
 - Provides structured data storage with appropriate typing

-- **Flexible GraphQL Integration**:
-  - Complete GraphQL mutation support for all custom fields
-  - Automatic handling of different update scenarios (create/update)
-  - Proper versioning to prevent concurrent modification issues

-- **Data Access Pattern**:
+**Data Access Pattern**:
 - The `useCustomerBusinessUnits` hook provides a centralized access point
 - Handles authentication, authorization, and data validation
 - Maintains proper state management throughout the application

-### Adding New Seller Capabilities
+#### Adding New Seller Capabilities

 To extend business units with new seller functionality: